Pelvic inflammatory disease (PID) in girls

 If not treated, PID can cause scarring of the fallopian tubes and result in infertility, chronic pain, and/or pregnancy complications.

-What are the signs and symptoms of Adolescent Pelvic Inflammatory Disease (PID)?
+What are the signs and symptoms of pelvic inflammatory disease (PID) in girls?

 Pelvic inflammatory disease (PID) may cause mild to severe symptoms, or no symptoms at all.